IronCoreLabs/ironoxide/tests/INTEGRATION-TESTS.md

 # Integration Testing

-Our integration tests default to pointing to the IronCore staging environment, and will therefore need to be set up before use.
+Our integration tests default to pointing to the IronCore environment, and will therefore need to be set up before use.
 However, unit tests can be run without prior setup.

 To run _only_ the unit tests (IronOxide users - this is what you want):